MichalLytek/type-graphql/docs/resolvers.md

 ```

 ### Input types
-GraphQL's mutations we can create analogously, by declaring the class method, using `@Mutation` decorator, providing return type (if needed), creating arguments, etc. But for mutation we usually use `input` types, hence why TypeGraphQL allows you to create inputs in the same way as the [object types](./types-and-fields.md) but using `@InputType()` decorator:
+GraphQL's mutations we can create analogously, by declaring the class method, using `@Mutation` decorator, providing return type (if needed), creating arguments, etc. But for mutation we usually use `input` types, hence TypeGraphQL allows you to create inputs in the same way as the [object types](./types-and-fields.md) but using `@InputType()` decorator:
 ```ts
 @InputType()
 class AddRecipeInput {